intermezzOS/book/src/what.md

 Some things are commonly bundled with operating systems, but are arguably not part of the essence of what makes an OS an OS.
-For example, many operating systems are often marketed as coming equipped with an web browser or email client.
+For example, many operating systems are often marketed as coming equipped with a web browser or email client.
 Are web browsers and email clients essential to operating systems?
 Many would argue the answer is no.